Wai Wai Nu: Imprisonment

-Activism and education
+Activism and university education

 Wai Wai Nu went on to earn her law degree by continuing her studies at Yangon East University.
 She then enrolled in a British-Council-organized one-year political education program.
 She also went to other political trainings.

-Wai Wai Nu founded two NGOs - Women's Peace Network-Arakan and Justice for Women.
+Wai Wai Nu founded two NGOs – Women's Peace Network-Arakan and Justice for Women.
 Through Women's Peace Network, she focuses on peace-building in Myanmar for all people of any gender, ethnicity and religion.
 Justice for Women is a network of female lawyers that provide legal aid for women in need.
 Wai Wai Nu educates women on issues relating to abuse, such as domestic violence and sexual harassment.
 Wai Wai Nu launched a successful Twitter campaign called "#MyFriend," that aimed to show friendships between diverse individuals to promote tolerance.

 Wai Wai Nu has also spoken at many organizations.
 In 2017, she spoke to the Oslo Freedom Forum.
 She also has advocated at the United Nations on the human rights situation in Burma.
 Wai Wai Nu has been invited to both the United States White House and the United States Congress multiple times.

 Wai Wai Nu earned her Master of Laws degree from the University of California, Berkeley in 2018.